tardate/LittleCodingKata/README.md

-# 410 Little Coding Katas
+# 411 Little Coding Katas

-> Latest addition :sparkles: [Transportation Trackers](./dataservices/transportation-trackers) - A catalog and quick survey of transportation trackers: aviation; maritime; rail.
+> Latest addition :sparkles: [About Factor](./factor/about) - An overview of the Factor programming language, its features, and ecosystem.
+Includes setting up and running on macOS.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about